TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-05-how-to-convert-latte-to-twig-templates-in-27-regular-expressions.md

 $content = Strings::replace($content, '#{else}#', '{% else %}');
 ```

-or in more complex cases:
+What about more complex case?

 ```php
 # Twig to Latte